What is the French legal system for buying property?

-One of the first things you will notice about legal processes in France is that there is considerable paperwork involved; this applies to all important transactions, such as buying a house, purchasing a car, getting married, making a will, and so on.
+One of the first things you will notice about legal processes in France is that there is considerable paperwork involved.
+This applies to all important transactions, such as buying a house, purchasing a car, making a will, and so on.
 The sheer amount of paperwork used in transactions in France will mean there is always a lot of signing to do!

 Many British buyers in France have lost out on their dream property thanks to a lack of legal representation and knowledge of the different legal requirements.

 Where does the French legal system come from?